 |Nutritional Guidelines (per serving)|

-Are you wondering how to make a vegan polenta?
-Here's how.
-It's quick and easy, and you can enjoy it as a hot, creamy dish in under 30 minutes, or chill it to make a polenta loaf to use as the base of other recipes.
+Vegan polenta is quick and easy to make with this recipe.
+You can enjoy it as a hot, creamy dish in under 30 minutes, or chill it to make a polenta loaf to use as the base of other recipes.

 - 1 cup cornmeal